Meteor-Community-Packages/meteor-simple-schema/README.md

 are the only values.
 Feel free to add more with a pull request.
 If you use the built-in e-mail or url validation with an AutoForm, the form input will be of type `email` or `url`, respectively, by default.

+### blackbox

+If you have a key with type `Object`, the properties of the object will be validated as well, so you must define all allowed properties in the schema.
+If this is not possible or you don't care to validate the object's properties, use the `blackbox: true` option to skip validation for everything within the object.

+Custom object types are treated as blackbox objects by default.
+However, when using collection2, you must ensure that the custom type is not lost between client and server.
+This can be done with a `transform` function that converts the generic Object to the custom object.
+Without this transformation, client-side inserts and updates might succeed on the client but then fail on the server.
+Alternatively, if you don't care about losing the custom type, you can explicitly set `blackbox: true` for a custom object type instead of using a transformation.

 ### custom